Costa Rica vs. the Dominican Republic: A Quick Overview

 Dominican Republic

 The Dominican Republic is a country in the Caribbean Sea located on Hispaniola Island that it shares with Haiti with the Atlantic Ocean to the North.
-The Dominican Republic is generally hotter than Costa Rica, and it’s also a target in “Hurricane Alley” during hurricane season in the Atlantic Ocean, which typically lasts from June through November.
-Hurricanes and the rainy weather make the Dominican Republic cheaper to visit during the rainy season than peak months, like March and April.
+The DR is generally hotter than Costa Rica, and it’s also a target in “Hurricane Alley” during hurricane season in the Atlantic Ocean, which typically lasts from June through November.
+Hurricanes and the rainy weather make the Dominican Republic cheaper to visit during the wet season than peak months, like March and April.

 A man in a red, black, and white shirt and a white hat walking through an area in the Dominican Republic that was struck by a hurricane.